Wholesale Services Price Index (WSPI)

 The price of the wholesale service is defined as the margin price, which is the difference between the average purchase price and the average selling price of a given product.
 It is not a wholesale selling price.

 The Wholesale Services Price Index (WSPI) uses establishment revenues and industry gross margins as its weighting sources.
 Establishment revenue data are derived from the Business Register and the industry gross margins from the Annual Wholesale Trade Survey (record number 2445).
-The weight reference period is currently 2013.
+The weight reference period is currently 2020.
 Weights are updated during a sample/basket update which typically occurs every 5 years.
-The last update occurred with the release of second quarter 2016 data.
+The last update occurred with the release of third quarter 2022 data.

 Linking of indexes